Puma concolor (Also known as cougar, panther, and puma)

 Feeding Sign: Deer are a primary prey item for cougars in North America.
 Cougars generally feed on nutritious organs and meat, leaving behind the stomach contents, hide, and hooves.
 Remains are often in a pile (rather than spread out) and are often covered with debris.
 The photo to the left shows the remains of a deer that was preyed upon by a cougar, left in a neat pile, but not covered.

-Similar Tracks: Large domestic dog tracks are frequently mistaken for mountain lion tracks.
+Similar Tracks: Large domestic dog tracks are frequently mistaken for mountain lion footprints.
 Dog tracks show claws, are generally symmetrical, and do not have a prominent lead toe.
 Dogs also have a triangular-shaped palm pad which is much smaller in relationship to the toes (as compared to a cougar palm pad which is very large in comparison to the toes).
 Lynx tracks can also be mistaken as cougar tracks.
 Though the overall size of the foot is similar, lynx have a very hairy foot with an extremely small palm pad and small toe pads.
 Lynx also have a shorter step length (distance between tracks).
 The photo to the right shows a cougar's left front foot.

 References: Elbroch 2003, Halfpenny 1999, Murie 1954, Rezendes 1999.